 Most READMEs fail at install.
-The reader hit a missing peer dep on line 3 and bounced before seeing the cool part.
-The fix is brutal: working install path up top, real quickstart code in the first screen, and an “if install fails” block before the marketing.
+The reader hits a missing peer dependency on line 3 and bounces before seeing the part that matters.
+The fix is unglamorous: a working install path up top, real quickstart code in the first screen, and an “if install fails” block before any marketing.
 These 12 prompts force that order.
-For ongoing maintenance, pair with code review prompts.
+For ongoing maintenance, pair them with code review prompts and changelog prompts.

 Best for

-• CLI tools published to npm / pip / cargo
+- CLI tools published to npm, pip, or cargo

 1. Minimal README skeleton